flxcn/landing-page/README.md

 `redirect/` handles the redirect in between initial consent form and the main study survey.
 This is where the localStorage variables of treatment condition and participant ID are set.
-`mobile/` handles the initial mobile Safari data export `extension/` contains the landing page to describe installation of the study extension
+`mobile/` handles the initial mobile Safari data export `extension-install/` contains the landing page to describe installation of the study extension `extension-verify/` handles the treatment condition assignment and participant ID checking